Spheroid technology

 WHAT RESULTS CAN BE EXPECTED AFTER AN ACI TREATMENT?

-What results can be expected from ACI?
-How does the patient feel after the treatment?
+The video describes what results can be expected from ACI and how the patient feels after the treatment.

 PATIENTS TELL THEIR STORY